Waterfowl of North America

 Waterfowl of North America contains 185 color photos of all the breeding and commonly occurring waterfowl species found in North America.
 Species accounts show perched, swimming and flight photos, with males and females illustrated where applicable.
 Immature birds are shown for some species as well.
 Some similar species are shown side by side to allow for easier ID comparison.

-Each featured species includes a short description of their physical and plumage features, body and wingspan measurements, and preferred habitats.
+Each featured species includes a short description of their physical features, body and wingspan measurements, and preferred habitats.
 The status of each species, including seasonal frequency, resident or migrant occurrence, and breeding location and habitats are also noted.

 These guides differ from other similar products by the increased number of photos for each species, which allows readers to compare a variety of individuals This laminated, waterproof, folding field guide is a must for anyone who wants to identify waterfowl anywhere in North America—and they fit in your back pocket when you complete your ID conclusion.
 You’ve tried the rest; now try the best quick reference guides for North American waterfowl.